DagHjermann/All_PFOS_data/README.md

     - Thus we should use the MILKYS Access database (for teh marien biota data at least)
 * "04_Get_Labware_metadata.Rmd"
     - Here I was able to get species and tissue for *most* of the biota data from 2015 onwards
+    - Makes 'ver.
+2' of the Excel files named 002, 003, 004
+* "05_Add_Milkys_data.Rmd"
+    - Add columns for dry weight, fat weight and fish length (based on Access database)
+    - Makes 'ver.
+3' of the Excel files named 002, 003, 004